Make sure to buy your skip-the-line tickets online before your visit!

 Some recent contributions of the community

-Sébastien G. waited 25 min-- about 1 year
+Sébastien G. waited 25 min-- over 1 year

 When to visit St. Peter's Basilica